manojsonawane133/Sales_And_Finance_Analytics_Of_AtliQ_Hardwares/README.md

 2. P&L Reports by Markets: Generated P&L reports categorized by markets.
 3. Finance Analytics Purpose: Evaluating financial performance, aiding decision-making, and fostering stakeholder communication.

-Importance of Finance Data Analysis: Benchmarking against industry peers, historical periods, and establishing the foundation for budgeting and forecasting.
+Importance of Finance Data Analysis: Benchmarking against industry peers, and historical periods, and establishing the foundation for budgeting and forecasting.

-## Reports' Role: Aligning financial planning with strategic objectives and instilling confidence in the organization's financial outlook.
+## Reports' Role:
+Aligning financial planning with strategic objectives and instilling confidence in the organization's financial outlook.

 # Technical & Soft Skills:
 Proficient in ETL methodology (Extract, Transform, Load).